aeszz/aeszz/README.md

 <details>
   <summary>byi</summary>

 DO NOT ACT PASSIVE AGGRESSIVE WITH ME.
-PLZ. i genuienly cant tell when ur actually angry or just teasing. i sometimes take long breaks from pt & im busy. i also get burnt out alot. im a minor but i dont like getting belittled. i have mood swings, my emotions switch very fast.
+PLZ. either be nice or dont... i sometimes take long breaks from pt & im busy. i also get burnt out alot. im a minor but i dont like getting belittled. i have mood swings, my emotions switch very fast.

 </details>